Clock in. Clock out. Stay connected?

 When organizations create a connected employee experience, they see improved productivity, retention, engagement, satisfaction, and loyalty.
 And these metrics are the building blocks of larger organizational outcomes, such as profitability.

-Connection extends to operations as well, going hand in hand with communication and collaboration.
-Without all three, your business is less productive and runs less smoothly, so improving connection in the workplace should be a top priority.
+Connection extends to operations as well, going hand-in-hand with communication and collaboration.
+Without all three, your business is less productive and runs less smoothly.

 The Great Resignation and “quiet quitting” movements have shown employers that their workforces are, in fact, willing to leave.
 Forty percent of employees surveyed in 2022 said it’s at least somewhat likely they will leave their jobs in the next 3-6 months.
 So, organizations need to pivot from quick fixes like bonuses or free coffee to what employees need more than anything: connection.

-Regularly celebrate personal and professional wins.
-Encourage employees to call out successes in real time and keep these acknowledgments as a record of their greatest achievements.
-This empowers employees to be active participants in your workplace culture, increasing satisfaction and reducing turnover.
+How can you do this?
+Well, start with regularly celebrating personal and professional wins.
+Encourage employees to call out successes in real-time and keep these acknowledgments as a record of their greatest achievements.

 Many workers want remote and hybrid work environments.
 And 76% of employees say a shift to hybrid work environments improved their organization’s culture.